jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 Every person who makes any statement knowing it to be false in any material particular, or who wilfully does or says anything or omits to do or say anything for the purpose of misleading or attempting to mislead any officer concerned in the administration of this Act or any other person whomsoever, for the purpose of receiving or continuing to receive (for himself or for any other person), or which results in himself or any other person receiving or continuing to receive—commits an offence and shall be liable on summary conviction to imprisonment for a term not exceeding 12 months or to a fine not exceeding $5,000, or to both imprisonment and fine.
   (a) any benefit under this Act or the Social Welfare (Transitional Provisions) Act 1990 or Part 6 of the War Pensions Act 1954 or the New Zealand Superannuation and Retirement Income Act 2001; or
-  (b) any exemption from any obligation under this Act; or (c) any payment from the Crown Bank Account in accordance with this Act; or (d) any entitlement card issued under regulations made pursuant to section 132A; or (e) a more favourable means assessment under section 69FA than he or she would otherwise have been entitled to; or (f) a more favourable means assessment under Part 4 than he or she would otherwise have been entitled to—
+  (b) any exemption from any obligation under this Act; or (c) any payment from a Crown Bank Account in accordance with this Act; or (d) any entitlement card issued under regulations made pursuant to section 132A; or (e) a more favourable means assessment under section 69FA than he or she would otherwise have been entitled to; or (f) a more favourable means assessment under Part 4 than he or she would otherwise have been entitled to—